Map

 • Events

-EVO Swim School and RIO Swim Club will be closed starting at 1 PM on Thursday, October 31st for Halloween.
+EVO Swim School and RIO Swim Club will be closed Tuesday through Thursday, December 24-26 for the Christmas holiday.

 Feel free to schedule your make-up online via the “Member Portal” from the EVO website anytime before or after the closure if you so desire.
 Please remember we only schedule make-ups a maximum of two days in advance.
 Thanks!